-- Must be a DME or medical supply business that provides sufficient proof that the business occupies and operates a DME and medical supply or medical supply business location within 50 miles of the Louisiana state line.
-The business must submit proof of all current city and state licenses, permits, and certifications required of DME and medical supply providers operating within the state where the DME business is physically located and provide proof that the business location can be easily accessed by Louisiana Medicaid beneficiaries and the general public it serves; or - If the DME business or medical supply is physically located more than 50 miles from the Louisiana state line, the business must supply durable medical equipment or supplies not otherwise available from other enrolled providers located within the state.
+- Must be a DME or medical supply business currently occupying and operating from a physical business site that is located within the state of Louisiana, and that is easily accessed by Louisiana Medicaid recipients and the general public it serves; - Must be a DME or medical supply business that provides sufficient proof that the business occupies and operates a DME and medical supply or medical supply business location within 50 miles of the Louisiana state line.
+The business must submit proof of all current city and state licenses, permits, and certifications required of DME and medical supply providers operating within the state where the DME business is physically located and provide proof that the business location can be easily accessed by Louisiana Medicaid recipients and the general public it serves; or - If the DME business or medical supply is physically located more than 50 miles from the Louisiana state line, the business must supply durable medical equipment or supplies not otherwise available from other enrolled providers located within the state.
 The business must also provide proof of all current and applicable licenses, permits, and certifications required of a DME or medical supply business in the state where the applicant business is physically located.